bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/tags.md

 ### Apply tags to models

-You can also apply tags to individual resources, like models, using in the `dbt_project.yml`, `schema.yml`, or SQL files.
+This section shares how to apply tags to models in the `dbt_project.yml`, `schema.yml`, or SQL files, however you can also apply tags to individual resources.

 To apply tags to a model in your `dbt_project.yml` file, you would add the following: